lawyermonthly 1100x100 oct2024eb sj lawyermonthly 800x90 dalyblack (1)

 Promoting Dispute Resolution in The Bahamas

-The modern landscape of mediation has undergone a seismic shift in the past several years, not least because of the COVID-19 pandemic and its ensuing effect on the technology now relied upon for alternative dispute resolution.
+The modern landscape of mediation has undergone a seismic shift in the past several years, the way ahead paved with new technology.

 Career mediator Caryl Lashley offers her thoughts on the state of mediation in The Bahamas and internationally – why is it so crucial to modern business relationships?